adityapk00/zecwallet-lite/README.md

 You can also run the light client server, lightwalletd locally.
 Please see the [lightwalletd page](http://github.com/adityapk00/lightwalletd)

 You'll need to edit the envoy proxy config file in `envoy/envoy.yaml` to point to your lightwalletd server, and rebuild the docker image and run it.

+## Privacy
+Using a web wallet is generally not a good idea, since your private keys live in the browser and might get stolen.
+Please only use Zecwallet Web with small amounts of money, and don't use it on machines and browsers you don't trust.

+* Zecwallet Web has *not been audited*, so it likely has bugs and other vulnerabilities
+* Your wallet, it's private keys and your seed phrase are all stored inside the browser.
+If your browser is compromised, you will likely lose your private keys and probably your funds.
+* While you get blockchain privacy if you use z-addresses, using Zecwallet Web likely exposes your IP address to malilcious attackers and might be used to link your on-chain transactions
+* Currently, WASM is limited by a single thread, so some operations, like sending transactions, might be very slow.